coateshl/nextgenresearcher-2018/docs/fellowship.md

   * How might your research benefit from open research practices?
 (150-300)
   * What are your primary data and analytic tools right now?
   * What new data, tools, or strategies would you like to explore?
-* Think about what you want to get out of the program
+* Think about what you want to get out of the program.
-* Get your letter of support
+* Get a letter of support (see template) from your supervisor.
+  * Students should request a letter from their faculty mentor, preferably the primary advisor.
+  * Faculty should request a letter from their Department Chair or Associate Dean for Research.
-* Submit your application form and letter of support (coming soon)
+* Submit your application form and letter of support.

 ## Program Schedule
 July - December 2018